tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 `CheckTx` is not ran again, but the peers' ID is addded to the list of peers who sent this particular transaction.
 These transactions are rechecked once a block is committed to verify that they are still valid.

-If invalid transactions are not kept in the cache, they can be resubmitted multiple times, and `CheckTx` will be executed on them upon submission therefor we do not need to remember the previous response codes for these transactions.
+If invalid transactions are not kept in the cache, they can be resubmitted multiple times, and `CheckTx` will be executed on them upon submission therefore we do not need to remember the previous response codes for these transactions.

 Currently there are two ways to implement peer banning based on the result of `CheckTx`: